moksh-sharma/Sustainable-Living-Guide/README.md

 # Sustainable-Living-Guide

 Run index.html file for home page. </br>
-Also refer to the video provided for full functionality of the website.
+Also refer to the [video](https://drive.google.com/file/d/1mbSFD24HN1k5KKijaRfmfIkwN7uGFD-f/view?usp=drive_link) for full functionality of the website.